Matching on Generalized Propensity Scores with Continuous Exposures: Simulations

-For these six specifications we vary the sample size $N (=200,1000,5000)$ resulting in a total of eighteen scenarios.
-For each scenario, we generate 500 datasets.
+For each of the six GPS model specifications, we vary the sample size $N (=200,1000,5000)$ resulting in a total of eighteen scenarios.
+For each scenario, we generate $S = 500$ simulated datasets.

-After generating the data we estimate the exposure-response function for each simulation scenario using four different approaches including the proposed matching approach and three state-of-art alternatives.
-For IPTW and DR estimators, we follow common practice of stablizing and trimming in weighting (see the Supplementary Material for details).
-When estimating the GPS, we use both parametric linear regression assuming normal error \citep{hirano2004propensity} and the cross-validation-based Super Learner algorithm \citep{van2007super,kennedy2017non}.
+After generating the data we estimate the ERF for each simulation scenario using five different approaches, including the GPS matching approach and four state-of-art alternatives.
+For IPTW and DR estimators, we report results based on untrimmed and trimmed weights respectively (see Section S.3.1 of the Supplementary Materials for the implementation details).
+For all scenarios, we present \textbf{two} sets of simulation studies, one based on the GPS estimated by a parametric linear regression model assuming normal residuals (i.e., parametric MLE), and one based on the GPS estimated by the cross-validation-based Super Learner algorithm, i.e., an ensemble learning method with four learners, including extreme gradient boosting machines (GBM), multivariate adaptive regression splines, generalized additive models, and random forest (implemented by the \textbf{SuperLearner} R package with four algorithms: SL.xgboost, SL.earth, SL.gam, SL.ranger).

-To assess the performance of the different estimators, we calculate the absolute bias and mean squared error (MSE) of the estimated exposure-response function.
-These two quantities were estimated empirically at each point within range ${\hat{\mathcal{W}}^{*}}$, and integrated across the range ${\hat{\mathcal{W}}^{*}}$.
+To assess the performance of the different estimators, we calculate the absolute bias and mean squared error (MSE) of the estimated ERF.
+These two quantities were estimated empirically at each point within the range ${\hat{\mathcal{W}}^{*}}$, and integrated across the range ${\hat{\mathcal{W}}^{*}}$.
 Specifically, they are defined as follows: